silvershop/silvershop-core/docs/en/02_Customisation/Contributing.md

 ## Workflow

-We will try to follow this branching approach http://nvie.com/posts/a-successful-git-branching-model/
+In most cases we'll use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), meaning that most pull requests should be against the `develop` branch rather than `master` (which is the default anyway).
+Bug fixes for a specific version should be branched from the corresponding tag.

 ## Political

 This project political model used for this project is a [Benevolent Dictatorship](http://producingoss.com/en/social-infrastructure.html#benevolent-dictator).
 This basically means the project owner will have ultimate say in decision making.
 Discussion is still very much welcomed however, and if agreement can not be found, anyone can fork the project and start their own version.

 ## Good development practices